chromium/chromium/android_webview/docs/prerelease.md

 Steps depend on your version of Android:

+### Android 10 and later (Q, R, etc.) - Beta channel {#trichrome-beta}

+We offer a new streamlined experience for joining the WebView Beta channel (if you want to opt into Dev or Canary, [skip to the next section](#trichrome-dev)).

+The easiest way to start testing WebView Beta is to opt into the experience on the Google Play Store.

+1. [Join the beta tester program on Google Play.][WebView tester program]
+2. On your device, update **Android System WebView** [in the Play Store.][WebView PlayStore]
+3. When the Play Store finishes updating, you will be using WebView Beta!
+4. **Bonus:** you'll also now see the "WebView Beta" icon in your list of apps.
+   You can use this app to report bugs, toggle experimental features, and much more!
+See the [WebView DevTools user guide] for more details.

+#### Returning to stable WebView

+1. [Leave the tester program.][WebView tester program]
+2. Uninstall all updates by visiting Settings > Apps > Android System WebView > Three dots menu in the top right > Uninstall updates.
+3. [Visit the Play Store page][Webview PlayStore] one more time to install the latest updates to WebView stable, which will include important security fixes.

-### Android 10 and later (Q, R, etc.)
+### Android 10 and later (Q, R, etc.) - Dev and Canary channel {#trichrome-dev}

-Pre-release channels must be downloaded and installed as separate apps, but only one must be chosen to provide the system's WebView implementation at any given time.
+Dev and Canary channels must be downloaded and installed as separate apps, but only one must be chosen to provide the system's WebView implementation at any given time.

 *** note
 WebView pre-release channels are independent of Chrome in Android 10 and later.